DanielHMeyer/IVF_egg_biomechanics/README.md

+# IVF Egg Biomechanics
+## Description
+Predicting the reproductive potential of human eggs (oocytes) based on their biomechanical parameters.
-# This repository contains code to analyze aspiration depth measurements of human eggs or embryos
+This repository contains code to:
+* Analyze videos of aspiration depth measurements and extract properties of the measurement
+* Model the biomechanical characteristics of an oocytes
-# and to train machine learning classifiers to predict their reproductive potential
+* Train machine learning classifiers to predict the reproductive potential of the oocytes.

+## Installation

+## Usage
+Run ...